 Welcome back to Peculiar Side of Sports.
 Every so often something in sports perplexes me, and I just hate not knowing something.
 So, I do what any normal, sane sports fan does – I search ad nausea for the answer by any means necessary.
 The good news is that I take all my hard work and relay the results to you.

 Baseball fans pride themselves with their love, passion and appreciation for the game’s lore.
-I was thinking to myself the other day as I watched Sunday Night Baseball, what is the most important year in the history of the game.
+I was thinking to myself the other day as I watched Sunday Night Baseball, what is the most important year in the history of the game?
 After doing some extensive digging, I came up with several very strong candidates.
 I narrowed it down to three pivotal years, and today I bring you one: 1869.
-Do check back soon as I discuss numbers two and three on my list.
-But for now, I bring you today’s installment of Peculiar Side of Sports.
+The other two candidates: 1920 and 1947.

 Why 1869?
 Well, for starters the first professional baseball team was formed in that year.
 While that alone is enough to have garnered a nod from me, the year was so important for several reasons.